v--/website/code/server/README.md

 # Server code

 This directory features a simple web server based on node's builtin libraries.
 It was written in 2017 to replace the [vibe.d](https://vibed.org/) server I was running at the time.
 My intention was for the website to be able to perform both server-side and client-side rendering of the same virtual components.
-Understanding the component system in [`../common/rendering`](../common/rendering) is important for understanding how it is used, so reading the documentation there should be a priority over this one.
+Understanding the component system in [`../common/rendering`](../common/rendering) is important, so reading the documentation there should ideally be done before reading this one.

 ## Overview